New York City Lawyers Protecting Transgender Employees from Sexual Harassment

 Contact Transgender Discrimination Attorneys

 New York City is one of the first in the nation to specifically address the needs of the transgender community, ensuring that they receive the same rights to work in a place free from gender discrimination and sexual harassment.
 While many states are limiting the rights of individuals with gender dysphoria, New York is leading the way toward strengthening equality for all employees.
-Leeds Brown is proud to be an employment law firm that represents workers in the entire metropolitan area when they encounter any unlawful sex harassment and discrimination in the workplace.
+We are proud to be an employment law firm that represents workers in the entire metropolitan area when they encounter any unlawful sex harassment and discrimination in the workplace.

-New York City gender discrimination and sex harassment lawyers at Leeds Brown are intimately familiar with federal, state and city laws that grant a tremendous range individuals the right to work in a safe environment where they receive equal treatment.
+New York City gender discrimination and sex harassment lawyers are intimately familiar with federal, state and city laws that grant a tremendous range individuals the right to work in a safe environment where they receive equal treatment.
 Our committed and compassionate attorneys work tirelessly to see that when employers violate the rights of workers, they are held accountable for their unlawful actions.